opendigital/smart-energy-game/tests/game.output.main.md

 -   **After each month** (once all players have made their choices) the month's results will be displayed to all players.
-You'll get updates on the **group conservation account**, other player's contributions, and your private account.
+You'll get updates on the group conservation account, other player's contributions, and your private account.
 This feedback is anonymized.

 -   **At the end of the game** (after [6]{.game-variable} months) each